Isac-1507/guestbook/README.md

 # Guest Book

-This is a simple guest book website using NodeJs as its backend and SQLite to hold messages. <br>
+This is a simple guest book website using NodeJS as its backend and SQLite to hold messages. <br>
 - Run `docker run -d -p 80:80 ghcr.io/isac-1507/guestbook:latest`<br>
 - Access at port `80`